 Now, within the same file, find the line onPressed: () async {},

-Here, you create a new Firebase instance, and you call the verifyPhoneNumber
+Here, you create a new Firebase instance and call the verifyPhoneNumber

 method.
 Android devices that support automatic SMS OTP resolution read the OTP and call the verificationCompleted